frappe/erpnext_documentation/user/manual/en/stock/item.md

 ERPNext is optimized for itemized management of your sales and purchase.
 If you are in services, you can create an Item for each services that your offer.
 Completing the Item Master is very essential for successful implementation of ERPNext.

 ### 1. How to create an Item
-1. Go to  **Stock > Items and Pricing > Item > New**
+1. Go to  **Stock > Items and Pricing > Item > New**.
-2. Enter an item code, name, group and other details as needed.
+2. Enter an item code, name, group, opening stock units, and standard selling rate.
 3. Save.

 #### 1.2 Options when creating an item
+  * **Disabled**: The item will be disabled and not appear in the Item List.
+  * **Allow Alternative Item**: Sometimes when manufacturing a finished good, a specific material may not be available.
+If you tick this, you can create and select an alternative item from the Item Alternative list.
   * **Maintain Stock:** If you are maintaining stock of this Item in your Inventory, ERPNext will make a stock ledger entry for each transaction of this item.
-  * **Default Warehouse:** This is the Warehouse that is automatically selected in your transactions.
+  * **Include Item in Manufacturing**: This if for raw materials that'll be used to create finished goods.
   * **Valuation Rate:** There are two options to maintain valuation of stock.
 FIFO (first in - first out) and Moving Average.
 To understand this topic in detail please visit [Item Valuation, FIFO and Moving Average](/docs/user/manual/en/stock/item-valuation-fifo-and-moving-average).
-  * **Allowance Percentage:** This is the percent by which you will be allowed to over-bill or over-deliver this Item.
+  * **Allowance Percentage:** This option will be available only when you create and save the item.
+This is the percent by which you will be allowed to over-bill or over-deliver this Item.
 If not set, it will select from the Global Defaults.
-This option will be available once you create and save the item.

 ###2.
 Features
 #### 2.1 Item Properties